alexAOSP/lineage_device_nokia_d1c/README.md

 Device Tree for Nokia 5 (TA-1053)
 ==============================================

-Nokia 5 (codenamed "TA-1053") is a smartphone from HMD Global.
+Nokia 5 TA-1053 (codenamed "heart") is a smartphone from HMD Global.
 It was released in August 2017.

 Basic   | Spec Sheet